Ilyass-Bougati/sefaultd/README.md

 ./build/test/test_serve --filter 'serve/a_query*'
 ```

 The suite is green in a normal build.
-Some of the bugs still open in
-[KNOWN_ISSUES.md](KNOWN_ISSUES.md) only show up under a sanitizer, and the entry for
-each says which build surfaces it — so a green `ctest` is a weaker statement than it
-looks.
-Criterion runs every test in its own process, so a test that crashes is
+Criterion runs every test in its own process,
-reported as a single `CRASH` and the rest of the suite still runs.
+so a test that crashes is reported as a single `CRASH` and the rest of the suite
+still runs rather than taking the run down with it.

 Configuring with `-DSANITIZE=address` builds the tests sanitized too, which is how
 the leaks in that list show up; see [DEVELOPMENT.md](DEVELOPMENT.md).
 To leave the